 - B-Team Sequel: Wes Craven refused to work on this film because he never wanted or intended to have the first film become an ongoing franchise (and even wanted it to have a happy ending).
 He also didn't like the idea of Freddy manipulating the protagonist into committing the murders.
+Heather Langenkamp was never asked or even considered for the producers to return to this sequel.
+Of the entire cast of the previous movie, Robert Englund is the only actor who returned.
+This would rarely be repeated for the rest of the franchise (only happening again in Freddy's Dead: The Final Nightmare), which would always do its best to rescue living characters from previous films.

 - The Other Marty: If you can believe it, Robert Englund was not initially asked to return as Freddy, because New Line thought they'd be able to use any old stuntman for the part and thus be able to pay him on the cheap.
 Within a week of filming, it was clear that the stuntman in question (whose name has never been publicly stated) was not up to the task; his movements have been described as more akin to Frankenstein's Monster than Freddy, and absolutely lifeless.
 He was fired and replaced with Englund, but a small bit of his footage remains in the shower scene.
 It works out well, since that scene is actually supposed to be Jesse doing the kill anyway.